k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 **Destroying a Space**

-Delete the Fabric space 'spacename'.
+Delete the Fabric space *spacename*.

 This act will **not delete the persistent files** created by Web Studio and your database(s).
 You must manually delete them; they are located in the `persistent-data/spacename` directory.